ClojureBridge/curriculum/outline/functions.md

 So far, all the functions we've seen have had names, like `+` and `str` and `reduce`.
 However, functions don't need to have names, just like values don't need to have names.
 We call functions without names _anonymous functions_.

-Before we go forward, you should understand that you can _always_ feel free to name all of your functions.
+Before we go forward, you should understand that you can _always_ feel free to name your functions.
 There is nothing wrong at all with doing that.
-However, you will see Clojure code with anonymous functions, so you should be able to understand it.
+However, you _will_ see Clojure code with anonymous functions, so you should be able to understand it.

 An anonymous function is created with `fn`, like so: